This collection of wrestling history illustrates the background of

 -Copies of three telegrams congratulating Willie Gilzenberg for his

-30th year in boxing and wrestling from Ace Freeman and Rudy Miller
+30th year in boxing and wrestling from Ace Freeman and Rudy Miller of

-of Pennsylvania Wrestling, Inc. of Pittsburgh, Phil Zacko and Herbie
+Pennsylvania Wrestling, Inc. of Pittsburgh, Phil Zacko and Herbie

 Freeman of Washington, and Ray Fabiani.
 (1 page)

--Article from 1909 mentioning Edward McMahon as a boxing
+-Article from 1909 mentioning Edward McMahon as a boxing promoter

 -Article from 1912 mentioning the McMahon Brothers (Edward and